State provides COVID-19 testing in city

 "In doing this, we can reduce the spread of COVID-19," said city Health Nurse Mary Connolly.

-The first day of free walk-up and drive-up testing offered by the state in Haverhill was Wednesday.
+The first day of free walk-up and drive-up testing offered by the state in Haverhill was Wednesday of last week.
 Connolly said it appeared that many people showed up for testing that day.
 She said one Facebook posting noted 200 or more people visited the site.
 The exact number is not yet available from the state.

 The state's free COVID-19 testing with results within 24 to 48 hours is being provided at two sites in Haverhill.

-Free testing is taking place at the Locke Street parking lot, next to 125 Winter St. now through Tuesday, Oct.
-6. Testing will also be provided in the parking lot at 358 Washington St. in front of Somebody Cares food pantry from Oct.
-7 through Oct.
-14. Both sites will be open from 1 to 6 p.m., excluding Sundays.
+Free testing is took place at the Locke Street parking lot, next to 125 Winter St. from last Wednesday through Tuesday of this week.
+Testing is being provided in the parking lot at 358 Washington St. in front of Somebody Cares food pantry from now through Oct.
+14. The site is open daily from 1 to 6 p.m., excluding Sunday.

 "We're trying to ensure that people who have it can find out in a convenient and quick manner so they don't continue spreading it," Connolly said about the virus.